So what is the role of marketing in digital transformation? CMO’s, step up and get in the trenches

 Technology transformation: Disrupt the use of business technology to get the marketing foundations right

-Marketing enabled by technology can result in faster process, better decision-making and customer engagement.
+Marketing enabled by technology can result in faster processes, better decision-making and customer engagement.
 However, many organisations are struggling to use new technology to support their marketing efforts.
-According to a research from Nielson in 2018, 74% of CMOs have little to no confidence that they have the right technology in place to achieve their marketing goals.
+According to research from Nielson in 2018, 74% of CMOs have little to no confidence that they have the right technology in place to achieve their marketing goals.
 They often rely on systems that are functional or channel specific, and a customer view that is outdated, fragmented – and often limited in usage due to changing customer data and privacy regulations.
 With the changing customer expectations and shifts towards hyper personalisation, a good marketing foundation is essential – now more than ever.

 Three focus areas for marketing to drive technology transformation

-1. Implement data platforms as foundational capability to marketing success.
+1. Implement data platforms as foundational capability to marketing success

 Relying on CRM systems is no longer sufficient to have a full picture of customers.
 It often only indicates what they did in the past.
-Organisations need to start combining data and analytics from multiple sources to create a more holistic and real time view of the customer, using transaction data as well as other internal and external data sources (location data, social media data).
+Organisations need to start combining data and analytics from multiple sources to create a more holistic and real-time view of the customer, using transaction data as well as other internal and external data sources (location data, social media data).
 To establish this, data platforms (e.g. Hadoop, Google Cloud, Microsoft Azure) and API integrations (e.g. Mulesoft) are essential.
 Next to that, a visualisation layer is required to extract value from the data collected (e.g. Tableau, QliqView, Datarama).
-It is therefore no surprise that in a research performed by Nielson in 2018, 79% of CMOs reported expecting to invest more in marketing analytics and attribution in the coming year.
-And in a research from Ascend2, 51% of survey participants marked the usage of data analytics for decision-making as a top priority for their marketing and data technology strategy.
+It is, therefore, no surprise that in a research study performed by Nielson in 2018, 79% of CMOs reported expecting to invest more in marketing analytics and attribution in the coming year.
+And in a research study from Ascend2, 51% of survey participants marked the usage of data analytics for decision-making as a top priority for their marketing and data technology strategy.